Identifying the Source of Information Spread in Networks via Markov Chains: Experiments

 For the real-world networks, we simulated $1000$ diffusions, each starting from a randomly selected source node.
 If the diffusion resulted in less than $20$ active nodes, or if $A'$ was a singleton, another diffusion was simulated.
 Table \ref{tab:trivial_cases_real} summarizes the number of diffusions simulated on each real-world network.
 Since in the YouTube friends network all diffusions resulted in either too small a diffusion or $|A'|=1$, this network was removed from all further analysis.

-We evaluate the performance of the self-loops and the no-loops methods, using a direct calculation of the stationary distribution.
-In addition, we evaluated these methods when the stationary distribution is estimated by random walks with $10$, $100$, $1000$, or $10,000$ steps.
-Finally, we evaluate the performance of the following baseline methods: \begin{itemize} \item \textbf{Naive:} The Markov chain approach with the naive conversion method. \item \textbf{Random:} A random selection of a node in $A'$. \item \textbf{Max out-degree:} The node with the maximal weighted out-degree is selected. \item \textbf{Min in-degree:} The node with the minimal weighted in-degree is selected. \item \textbf{Max (out/in) degree:} The node with the maximal weighted out-degree divided by its weighted in-degree is selected. \item \textbf{IM based:} For each node, we simulate $1000$ diffusions, and the node with the maximal average size of the active set is selected. \item \textbf{Maximum arborescence \cite{amoruso2020contrasting}:} The node which is the root of the maximum weight spanning out-tree (arborescence) is selected. \end{itemize}
+We begin by evaluating the performance of the self-loops and the no-loops methods with a direct calculation of the stationary distribution, and when the stationary distribution is estimated by random walks with $10$, $100$, $1000$, or $10,000$ steps.
+The summary of the results is presented in Figures \ref{fig:random_walk_chart_random} and \ref{fig:random_walk_chart_real} (the detailed results are presented in Tables \ref{tab:results_random_graphs_rand_walk} and \ref{tab:results_real_graphs_rand_walk} in the Appendix).
+As expected, with direct calculation, both methods (self-loops and no-loops) result in the exact same solution, and take a similar time to arrive at this solution.
+However, with random walks, the no-loops method requires fewer steps than the self-loops method for providing the same performance.
+This is in line with our claim in Section \ref{sec:no-loop} that the self-loops method might require longer walks and will thus be less efficient when the stationary distribution is estimated by sampling.
+Therefore, one can state that, overall, the no-loops method is superior to the self-loops method.

-We also evaluate the performance of the method proposed by \cite{zhai2015cascade}.
-However, unfortunately, this method takes extensive time to run and does not perform as well as our simple heuristics (max out-degree and min in-degree).
-Therefore, we do not report these results.
+Next, we evaluate the performance of the no-loops method, using direct calculation, against the following baseline methods: \begin{itemize} \item \textbf{Naive:} The Markov chain approach with the naive conversion method. \item \textbf{Random:} A random selection of a node in $A'$. \item \textbf{Max out-degree:} The node with the maximal weighted out-degree is selected. \item \textbf{Min in-degree:} The node with the minimal weighted in-degree is selected. \item \textbf{Max (out/in) degree:} The node with the maximal weighted out-degree divided by its weighted in-degree is selected. \item \textbf{IM based:} For each node, we simulate $1000$ diffusions, and the node with the maximal average size of the active set is selected. \item \textbf{Maximum arborescence \cite{amoruso2020contrasting}:} The node that is the root of the maximum weight spanning out-tree (arborescence) is selected. \item \textbf{Markov Chain Monte Carlo (MCMC) \cite{zhai2015cascade}:} The algorithm uses a Markov-chain random walk to sample networks consistent with the observed active set.
+It then scores each node by how often it is a feasible source across the samples and returns the highest-scoring node. \end{itemize}